CollinSumrell/docs/source/docs/font-size.blade.md

 ### Font Sizes

-By default Tailwind provides 10 `font-size` utilities.
+Our Tailwind config uses 11 `font-size` utilities.
 You change, add, or remove these by editing the `theme.fontSize` section of your Tailwind config.

 @component('_partials.customized-config', ['key' => 'theme.fontSize'])
 - 'xs': '.75rem',